Tooth Cave pseudoscorpion: Listing under the ESA

 The Tooth Cave pseudoscorpion was listed under the ESA as endangered on September 16, 1988, with a recovery plan formed in 1994.
 The listing cited human urbanization as a leading cause of the endangerment of the Tooth Cave pseudoscorpion.
 It is not currently listed on the IUCN Red List, as there is not sufficient data for the IUCN to categorize it.

-Five year review
+Five-year review

 A five-year review initiated in 2009 classified the recovery priority for the species as 2C.
 A recovery priority number of 2C means there is a high degree of threat and a high recovery potential.
-The C indicates that the species’ recovery conflicts with economic activity such as water demands and development projects.
+The C indicates that the species' recovery conflicts with economic activity such as water demands and development projects.
 The next review in 2018 determined that while there was a recovery plan in place with the goal of down-listing the species, there were no delisting criteria identified.
 The review suggested that research on similar karst invertebrates could be applied to the Tooth Cave pseudoscorpion to develop delisting criteria.
-Furthermore, the five-year review found that no down-listing criteria were met since 2009.
+Furthermore, the five-year review found that no down-listing criteria have been met since 2009.
 The review identified two potential cave sites that could begin to meet delisting criteria, but there was insufficient information to determine whether the sites qualified.